werew/CTFtools/README.md

 # REstuffs
-A miscellaneous of tools, scripts, etc. for software analysis and reverse engineering
+A miscellaneous of tools, scripts, documents, etc. for software analysis and reverse engineering

 | Folder                           | Content                                                                                 |